 It is a multi-donor trust fund managed by ADB and co-implemented with Agence Française de Développement (AFD).
-It receives funding support from Austria, France, Germany, Switzerland and the European Union.
-It is currently implemented by the ADB and Agence Française de Développement.
+It receives funding support from Austria, European Union, France, Germany, Republic of Korea, Rockefeller Foundation, Switzerland, United Kingdom, and Urban Climate Change Resilience Trust Fund.
 To know more about our funders, click here.

 CDIA was born in 2007 at the International Conference titled, “Investing in Asia’s Urban Future”, jointly organized by ADB and the German government through its Federal Ministry for Economic Cooperation and Development or BMZ.
 The conference was held to determine how new approaches can be used to better the lives of 1.6 billion people in Asia Pacific cities.

 Between 2007 and 2017, CDIA was co-managed between ADB and the German government through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
 In 2018, CDIA officially became an ADB-managed trust fund, and the transition was made to ensure its long-term financial sustainability.

 Cognizant of the achievements and high value addition of CDIA in the past decade, the CDIA Trust Fund management took all necessary measures to ensure that CDIA retains its original structure, independence, functionality and systems as it moved towards its institutionalization as an ADB-hosted Trust Fund; and as its work remains critical in the midst of great demand for urban infrastructure and services.